What are the Financial Considerations?

 How do Accommodation Payments affect pensions?

 From 1 July 2005, lump sum Refundable Accommodation Deposits paid by residents in aged care facilities are exempt from the social security and Veterans’ Affairs asset test.
-Also from 1 July 2005, aged care residents who pay a Daily Accommodation Payment are able to rent out their former home without the value of the home or the rental income affecting their pension.

 The Government’s free Financial Information Service, which is available through Centrelink to all older people, can give you information about these effects.
 You can make an appointment with the Financial Information Service by calling 13 23 00 or you can contact an independent financial adviser.